r0x0r/pywebview/docs/guide/api.md

 * `localization` - a dictionary with localized strings.
 Default strings and their keys are defined in localization.py
 * `gui` - force a specific GUI.
 Allowed values are `cef`, `qt` or `gtk` depending on a platform.
 See [Renderer](/guide/renderer.md) for details.
 * `debug` - enable debug mode.
 See [Debugging](/guide/debugging.md) for details.
-* `http_server` - enable built-in HTTP server.
-If enabled, local files will be served using a local HTTP server on a random port.
+* `http_server` - enable built-in HTTP server for absolute local paths.
+For relative paths HTTP server is started automatically and cannot be disabled.
 For each window, a separate HTTP server is spawned.
 This option is ignored for non-local URLs.
 * `http_port` - specify a port number for the HTTP server.
 By default port is randomized.
 * `user_agent` - change user agent string.
 * `private_mode` - Control whether cookies and other persistant objects are stored between session.
 By default private mode is on and nothing is stored between sessions.